CarloLopezh1/portfolio-projects/capstone-tech-trends/README.md

 ## Reflection

-> "This project strengthened my ability to clean, analyze, and communicate insights from real-world data.
-I learned how to bridge technical analysis with business storytelling—skills I aim to apply in future analytics roles."
+This project strengthened my ability to clean, analyze, and communicate insights from real-world data.
+I learned how to bridge technical analysis with business storytelling—skills I aim to apply in future analytics roles.

 ---